nembrown/covariates_forecastr/README.md

 #### After selecting covariates for forecasting, you can create and save a ForecastR-shiny-ready file:

-This is demonstrated with an example here:
-[shiny_formatting.R](https://github.com/nembrown/covariates_forecastr/blob/main/shiny_formatting.R).
+[cov_select.R](https://github.com/nembrown/covariates_forecastr/blob/main/cov_select.R).
 Select and rename covariates as desired.
 Remember to include if the covariate is matched to run or brood year, and any lead or lag of years.
-Naming convention Cov_ with an uppercase "C" is required for ForecastR to read as a covariate.
-ForecastR can not tolerate missing values at this time.